hendrysadrak/workflows/README.md

-# GIthub Actions Workflows
+# Github Actions Workflows

-Collection of GIthub Actions workflows
+Collection of Github Actions workflows

-## Create release and add commit history as release details
+## Create Github release with commit history as details

 [create-release.yml](/create-release.yml)

-Creates Github release on pushing a tag with commit history in format of:
+Creates GitHub release and adds commit history as release details on pushing a tag with commit history in format of:

 ```md
 ## Commits